-In 2018, the Total Case Incident Rate ("TCIR") for the Global Products segment was 1.60 recordable incidents per 200,000 hours worked compared to 1.16 in 2017.
-The Lost-Time Incident Rate ("LTIR") was 0.40, compared to 0.0 for 2017.
-As with the Global Drilling Services division, these results reflect the Company's continued focus on programs to reinforce hazard recognition and consistently apply the Company's EHS management system across all operations.
-With the release of the Company's updated EHS management system, redefined and expanded EHS standards will continue to drive continuous improvement with a streamlined and comprehensive approach to best practices in safety.
+In 2019, the TCIR for the Global Products and Manufacturing combined segment was 0.69 recordable incidents per 200,000 hours worked compared to 1.60 in 2018.
+The LTIR was 0.00, compared to 0.40 for 2018.
+As with the Global Drilling Services division, these results reflect the positive impact the Company's continued focus on Leading Indicator programs have had on injury rates.